SwarmDebugging/swarmdebugging.github.io/experiments/watchpoints/bugs/html-exporter-bug.md

  ```
 This input is processed by the software to produce an internal representation of that academic publication.
 In that case, that would be an instance of a class named `CVGPublication`.
-Once that model is in memory, we use an HTML generator, whose job is to produce a specific code for the person's website.
+Once that model is in memory, we use an HTML writer object, whose job is to produce a specific code for the person's website.
 In our case, it should generate the following HTML code:

  ```HTML